edgeimpulse/workshop-advantech-jetson-nano/README.md

 ![jetson-nano-dev-kit-dli-animation_v002_lores](assets/jetson-nano-dev-kit-dli-animation_v002_lores.mp4)

-On your primary computer, open a serial console (`PuTTY` on Windows or `screen` on MacOS and Linux), see the full instruction [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup).
+On your primary computer, open a serial console (`PuTTY` on Windows or `screen` on macOS and Linux), see the full instruction [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup).

 Example on MacOS: